David Ray Bailey, age 66 of Clinton

 He is survived and will be greatly missed by his son, Chris Bailey and wife Hope of Heiskell; brother, Ricky Bailey and wife Leslie of Clinton; sisters, Judy Key of Andersonville and Peggy Bailey Davidson and husband Stoney of Halls; grandchildren, Bryant Bailey and Karanna Bailey; as well as several other family members and friends.

-Arrangements are pending at this time and will be announced shortly.
+Family and friends can call at their convenience in the chapel of Jones Mortuary on Thursday, February 4th from 4:00-7:00pm.
+Private family interment.
 Online condolences for the family may be expressed at www.jonesmortuaryllc.com.
 Jones Mortuary in Clinton, TN is in charge of all arrangements.